B-gann21/little-esty-shop/README.md

 Admin Dashboard Links

 As an admin,
-When I visit the admin dashboard (/admin)
-Then I see a link to the admin merchants index (/admin/merchants) And I see a link to the admin invoices index (/admin/invoices)
+When I visit the admin dashboard (example URI: /admin) Then I see a link to the admin merchants index (example URI: /admin/merchants) And I see a link to the admin invoices index (example URI: /admin/invoices)
 ```

 ```